nkratzke/dartchat/README.md

 docker build -t dartchat github.com/nkratzke/dartchat
 ```

-Last run the container and bind it to a typical web port (e.g. 80 or 8080).
+Finally run the container and bind it to a typical web port (e.g. 80 or 8888).

 ```
 docker run -p 8080:3000 -d dartchat